derekhiggins/cachemeifyoucan/README.md

 You can manually edit a cache entry to provide a custom response for a given request.
 This is useful for testing how your application handles specific API responses, or for simulating error conditions and edge cases.

-1. **Locate the cache file**: Use the `find` command above to identify the relevant cache file for the request you want to modify.
+1. **Locate the cache file**: Check the server logs to identify the relevant cache file for the request you want to modify.
 2. **Open the cache file**: The cache files are standard JSON.
 Open the file in your favorite text editor, for example:
    ```bash
    vi ~/.cache/cachemeifyoucan/2b/2bf3d545329bd5dd5cf5aaa5537c3159.json